oam-dev/rudr/docs/developer/writing_a_trait.md

 ## Registering the Trait with the Trait Manager

 Now that we have our trait written, the last step is to register it with the trait manager.
-This process tells Scylla to handle requests for our new trait.
+This process tells Rudr to handle requests for our new trait.

 The `src/instigator.rs` file has the trait manager.
 Find `impl TraitManager` and edit the `load_trait` function: